Skip to content

 tomato sauce with herbs in a pot

-Place the meatballs back in and cook for 10 to 12 minutes until they are cooked through and reach 165° internally.
+Finish cooking the meatballs: I return the meatballs to the pot and let them cook in the sauce for another 10 to 12 minutes, until they are fully cooked through and reach 165°F inside.

 adding meatballs to tomato sauce